-My Trip on the Great Barrier Reef Flight From Cairns
+What to Expect on a the Great Barrier Reef Flight From Cairns

 I flew over the Great Barrier Reef on my recent December visit to Cairns.
 While it was undeniably hot, it definitely scratched the tropical itch I’d been missing from spending a few months down south.